agentlang-ai/agentlang-docs/docs/design-studio/data-model/records/create-record.md

 ### **Step 3: Navigate Between Components (If Applicable)**

-If the model contains more than one component, you can navigate between these components by clicking on the corresponding component tabs, which are usually displayed at the top and side of the page.
+If the model contains more than one component, you can navigate between these components by clicking on the corresponding component tabs, which are displayed at the top and side of the page.

 ### **Step 4: Add a Record**